Enterprise AI · 2025

 Filler content burying the lead

 A full-screen section consumed nearly two scrolls to deliver one generic sentence.
-It pushed all the valuable content further down and significantly raised the risk of abandonment.
+It pushed valuable content further down, significantly increasing the risk of abandonment.

 Weak visual hierarchy on CTAs